openstack/storlets/doc/source/storlet_api.rst

 	A typical use case is metadata enrichment, where a Storlet extracts format specific metadata from the uploaded data and adds it as Swift metadata.

+#.
+Invocation upon COPY.
+        In this case the storlet acts on data that is in the object store, generating a new object.
+A typical use case is thumbnail extraction from an existing jpg.

-Invocation involves adding an extra header ('X-Run-Storlet') to the Swift original PUT/GET requests.
+Invocation involves adding an extra header ('X-Run-Storlet') to the Swift original PUT/GET/COPY requests.
 Additional details and examples can be found in <https://github.com/openstack/storlets/blob/master/doc/source/invoking_storlets.rst>.

 Invoke a storlet upon object download